-The normal distribution, also called the Gaussian distribution is one of the most important probability distributions.
+The normal distribution, also called the Laplace-Gaussian distribution is one of the most important probability distributions.
 It plays an important role in the statistical description of the issues of natural, industrial, medical, social, etc. The reason is its prevalence in nature.
 If a size is the sum or average of a large number of small random factors, regardless of the distribution of each of these factors, the distribution will be close to normal, so it can be very often seen in the data.
-In addition, the normal distribution has some interesting mathematical properties that make it based on statistical methods are computationally simple.
+In addition, the normal distribution has some interesting mathematical properties that make it based on statistical methods computationally simple.

 Let's learn how to create a Gauss chart in Excel.

-Preparing data to Gauss Chart in Excel
+Preparing data for a Gauss Chart in Excel

-Then in the third column, insert the NORMDIST function, using data from the second series.
+Then, in the third column, insert the NORMDIST function, using data from the second series.

 Inserting Gauss Chart in Excel

-With so prepared data Select the columns and the Series 2 and insert the normal distribution scatter plot with smooth lines.
+With so prepared data Select the columns and Series 2 and insert the normal distribution scatter plot with smooth lines.
 We obtain the following graph.

 After a small correction is made, the beautiful shape of a bell is obtained.
 It is a Gauss Chart: